ShipClip

 The Solution

-- Timeline editing — split, delete, mute, and solo tracks with waveform visualization
+Timeline editing — Non-destructive split, delete, mute, and solo operations with waveform visualization.
+Per-track volume control and audio mute regions.
+Draggable playhead and automatic time ruler scaling.

-- Screen styling — padding, rounded corners, and gradient backgrounds for polished framing
+Screen styling — Canvas padding, rounded corners, and backgrounds (solid color, linear gradient with angle control, or custom image).

 Technical Stack

-- Backend: .NET 9 Web API for releases, auth, and video sharing
+- Backend: .NET 9 Web API with PostgreSQL, Stripe billing, S3/R2 storage

-- Frontend: Next.js + shadcn/ui for the landing page and web player
+- Frontend: Next.js + shadcn/ui for the landing page, account management, and web player

 - Infrastructure: Docker on Kubernetes (k3s), CI/CD via GitHub Actions